We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It most often affects the scalp and causes scaly, red patches to appear.
 These patches may also appear on the face and upper body.
 These are areas with many sebaceous glands, which produce oil.

-SD is not contagious.
+Seborrheic dermatitis is not contagious.
 Instead, it’s the result of an allergy or an autoimmune reaction.
-Seborrheic dermatitis is considered chronic.
-That means it can be controlled with treatment, but not fully cured.
+It’s a chronic condition, which means treatment can manage — but not — cure it.

-Seborrheic dermatitis can be caused or triggered by different things depending on your skin type and sensitivities.
-So, there’s no catch-all alternative treatment.
-You can speak to your dermatologist about which one would be the best for you to try.
+Seborrheic dermatitis can result from different factors, depending on your skin type and sensitivities.
+So there’s no catch-all alternative treatment.
+Your dermatologist can help you find one that’s suitable.

 Tea tree oil has been studied for several skin conditions.
 Its antibacterial, antifungal, and anti-inflammatory benefits make it an ideal treatment for seborrheic dermatitis.